 If you’re an aspiring musician, sound engineer, or music producer, the temptation to make your next gear purchase looms over you like a giant.
-Unfortunately, not everyone can invest rockstar amounts of money into their home studio and need to be selective with the accessories they purchase.
-If you want to make your home recording studio better, but don’t have an unlimited budget, here are some great upgrades that’ll give you the best return on investment.
+Unfortunately, not everyone can invest rockstar amounts of money into their home studio and need to be selective with the home recording studio accessories they purchase.
+If you want to make your home recording studio better, but don’t have an unlimited budget, here are some great home recording studio accessories that’ll give you the best return on investment.
 Whether the gear you have just isn’t cutting it or you’re starting from scratch, here are a few upgrades that can improve the overall quality of your home studio productions.

-Mic preamps are crucial pieces of gear for any recording or practice studio–you need them to capture sound flow with clarity and crispness.
+Mic preamps are one of the most crucial home recording studio accessories–you need them to capture sound flow with clarity and crispness.
 If you’ve never used a mic preamp before, many professionals recommend purchasing a strip of four microphone preamps, which will support simple stereo tracking.
 So, what does a preamp do exactly?
 Most microphones have a very low, almost unusable output.
 Fortunately, microphone preamps allow musicians to bring that level up to something that’s usable.
 Some preamps are intended to add color to your sound, while others simply take your sound and make it louder (without any type of alteration.)
 Ultimately, the type of preamp you decide to choose is up to you, but home recording studios should have at least a few microphone preamps handy.

 A Powered USB Hub